systopia/de.systopia.civioffice/docs/working-with-documents.md

 ### Upload More
 If at least one document store is configured, a .docx file can be selected, uploaded and made available to others using the common button.

-## Creating a document for multiple contacts
+## Creating documents for multiple contacts

 From a contact search result, select the intended contact records.
 Then, select the action **Create Documents** which will take you to a form with different options for the rendering of your document.